Fox Film Corporation

 Dowager Empress of Siberia– Alexandra Fyodorovna, the wife of Tzar Nicholas III of Russia.
-She was de-facto in charge of the government business during her husband’s time as commander-in-chief during World War I, but she obtained his endorsement of her decisions.
+She was de facto in charge of the government business during her husband’s time as commander-in-chief during World War I, but she obtained his endorsement of her decisions.
 In 1918 the whole family – including the four daughters and son were executed during the revolution.
-She was born as Princess Alix von Hessen und beim Rhein and lived from 1872-1918.
+She was born Princess Alix von Hessen und beim Rhein and lived from 1872-1918.

 Bob Crawford: “…I came down to meet the Dowager Empress of Siberia, but they tell me she’s dead.”

 flivver– (Slang) An automobile, especially one that is small, inexpensive, and old.

 Man: “Well, the closest thing to it is a flivver across the street.”

 hoo-mali-mali (ho’omalimali) – (Hawaiian, pronounced: “ho-oh-mah-lee-mah-lee”) To flatter; to mollify with soft words or a gift; to soothe, quiet.